eunomia-bpf/bpftime/example/bpftrace/README.md

 However, running bpftrace requires root privileges and eBPF availability in the kernel.
 With bpftime, you can run bpftrace in userspace, without kernel eBPF support.

+Note: The operating system of the .bt file of our test warehouse instance is Ubuntu 22.04.
+Under this version of the operating system, enter the command `apt install bpftrace` to get bpftrace version 0.9.4 .

 ## uprobe example

 This is an example, you can first run a bpftrace command in userspace with uprobe: